Manu-Abuya/Manu-Abuya/README.md

 ### Hi there 👋

-- 💻 I'm a Computer Scince student on my journey to becoming an Android Engineer
+- 💻 I'm a Computer Science student on my journey to becoming an Android Engineer.
-- 🔭 I’m currently working on a Vehicle Care and Maintenance Java Android Application
+- 🔭 I’m currently working on a Vehicle Care and Maintenance Java Android Application.
-- 🌱 I’m currently learning Kotlin and Flutter
+- 🌱 I’m currently learning Kotlin and Flutter.